karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > with
 > other El Gordo modelling.

+We agree with the referee and we originally attempted summarizing the results in table form.
-The hydrodynamical simulations do not directly give estimates for most of the output parameters that we have.
+However, the hydrodynamical simulations do not directly give estimates for most of the output parameters that we have.
-If we try to compute a table, a lot of the entries from the hydrodynamical simulations will be rough estimates that are estimated from their plots and would require explanation.
+If we try to compute a table, a lot of the entries from the hydrodynamical simulations will be rough estimates that are estimated from their plots and would require explanation of how they might have under sampled the number of snapshots so their time estimates have larger uncertainties.

 > And one table comparing the properties of the different merger
 > described with the same modelling principle, in particular
 > comparing El Gordo to the bullet cluster and the musket cluster.

-We have summarized the main similaries and differences.
-Interested reader should refer to Dawson 13 for full comparison.
+In section 5.2, we have summarized the main similaries and differences due to TSP that can contribute to the morphological features.
+We feel like a numerical comparison from a table is less compelling than the description of the physics at the different merger stages as in section 5.2.
+Furthermore, the Musketball Cluster around an order of magnitude less massive and is much more further progressed than both El Gordo and the Bullet Cluster.
+The Musketball also does not possess neither the cool core nor radio relics.
+Therefore, we found the
+Musketball different enough that we did not include a direct comparison of the Musketball Cluster in the paper.